 What is Ready to Burn?

 The Ready to Burn initiative is for wood and log producers, having a distinct certification category for dry firewood.
-Ready to Burn logs are marketed as such, and they are guaranteed to have a moisture content below 25%.
+Ready to Burn logs are marketed as such, and they are guaranteed to have a moisture content at or below 20%.
 This should not only give confidence among consumers that they are buying correctly seasoned wood, but the initiative should also help raise awareness of the importance of correctly seasoned wood too.
 Some stove owners, especially new stove owners may not be aware of the vital importance of correctly seasoned wood.
 Burning seasoned wood correctly significantly lowers emissions from a stove.

 Stoves are a key part of the future of heating.
 Moving towards Ecodesign Ready, only burning seasoned wood and avoiding open fires is the way forward for everyone.